 How knee arthroscopy is performed

-The steps to arthroscopy are quite simple to understand, and the procedure leaves patients with less pain, little scaring and shorter recovery time.
+The steps to arthroscopy are quite simple to understand, and the procedure leaves patients with less pain, minimal scarring, and a shorter recovery time.
 First, a tiny opening is made in your skin around the joint area.
 A second opening is made inside your joint so that a microscopic camera, known as an arthroscope, can fit inside.
-This camera is then manoeuvred around your joint so that Dr Street can see exactly what the damage to your joint is.
+This camera is then manoeuvred around your joint so that Dr Street can precisely see what the damage to your joint is.

-Highly specialised tools that fit inside these small incisions allow Dr Street to fix the problem inside of your joint without performing major open surgery.
+Highly specialised tools that fit inside these small incisions allow Dr Street to fix the problem inside your joint without performing major open surgery.
+This procedure is minimally invasive and is typically performed as an outpatient procedure

 Which conditions can be treated with arthroscopy?